mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

     )

-Note that while in this example we loaded all of the metrics from the TorchMetrics provider, the toolbox's standard APIs also allow for mix and matching metrics from multiple providers.
+Note that while in this example we loaded all of the metrics from the TorchMetrics provider, the maite's standard APIs also allow for mix and matching metrics from multiple providers.

-The metrics can now be passed to an instantiation of the toolbox's ``evaluate`` method to run an evaluation given a previously loaded ``model`` and ``dataset``:
+The metrics can now be passed to an instantiation of the maite's ``evaluate`` method to run an evaluation given a previously loaded ``model`` and ``dataset``:

 .. code:: python

-    from jatic_toolbox import evaluate
+    from maite import evaluate

     evaluator = evaluate(task="image-classification")